HicResearch/TREEHOOSE/doc/architecture/Design-Considerations.md

 - Encryption in-transit is enabled for all AWS services where applicable and also enabled for all API calls.
 - For all [AWS IAM](https://aws.amazon.com/iam/) policies principle of least privilege has been followed.
-- [AWS Account](https://aws.amazon.com/account/) provides true billing and security boundary.
+- [AWS Accounts](https://aws.amazon.com/account/) provide well-defined billing and security boundaries.
   Hence each research project should be hosted in a seperate AWS account

 ## Considerations for End Users